As is wont to happen anywhere in the world, things weren’t perfect during my time in Colombia.

 Get in touch with him today by clicking on this link!

 At one point I decided to give up Wi-Fi and run my phone solely off data, but that quickly proved problematic because the data packages are a rip-off.
 If you’re not consistently plugged into Wi-Fi, expect to go through a 2GB data package in a few days.
-2GB usually costs 43,000 pesos ($13), which last awhile if you have good Wi-Fi.
+2GB usually costs 43,000 pesos ($13), which lasts awhile if you have good Wi-Fi.
 If not, you will be running through data like crazy.

 Usually if I’m walking down the sidewalk and approach two people walking side-by-side, one of them will move to the side in order for me to slip past.
 But not in Colombia.
 People love walking in groups, and even more so right next to each other.